10 Ways to Avoid Being a Gym DoucheTallahassee 3 min Read

 Once you begin to execute these three things, remember that the results will come from being consistent.

-The good news is, as a man, losing body fat can be a bit easier than for woman.
+The good news is, as a man, losing body fat can be a bit easier than for a woman.
 And since storing too much fat increases your estrogen, you’ll feel better and better the leaner you get.

 Spot-reduction is the concept that you can lose body fat in one specific area.
 The idea is that by making that part of your body sweat more, working out the muscles in that area, or taking certain supplements you can magically target that area.